The following compiled and

 Firstly - Pick and Strum Guitar.
 Ballads may contain Drums, Electric

-Piano, Dobro or any instrument providing the bush ballad song structure
+Guitar, Piano, Dobro or any instrument providing the bush ballad

-indicated above is adhered to in the style of the albums mentioned above.
+song structure indicated above is adhered to in the style of the

 IN SUMMARY